MoayedAljaddawi24/assignment-4/README.md

 - AI Career Coach backed by the local dataset in `assets/data/ai-insights.json`; filters by goal and time, with graceful fallbacks.
 - Hero extras: personalized greeting from the saved name and a daily quote with spinner plus retry.
 - Contact form validation with toast feedback, lazy-loaded images, reduced-motion support, and consistent button/input styles.
+- Presentation section linking to slide deck and demo video placeholders.

 ## Getting Started
 1. Clone the repo: